mikkohei13/Lastuja/docs/cocoma.md

 ## Principles of the system

-- Usable by major Swedish museums, and other partners as agreed.
+- Extendable for different disciplines and collections.
+Eventually usable by major Swedish museums, and other partners as agreed.
-- Extendable for different disciplines and collections
 - Web-based: Works with modern web browsers, without requiring additional plugins.
 - Open source: All source code and manuals made within the project is published online and licensed as open source.
 - Supports several languages: UI will be in both English and Swedish, adding additional languages is possible.